 Although it's a classic song, we can't really get behind the travel sensibilities of Hotel California.
 Even with the cool breeze in our hair, pulling up to an outpost off of a dark desert highway isn't how we picture a relaxing getaway.
-In fact, that's probably why there's plenty of room at the tune's namesake destination—because these days, people know that the Golden State has more than its fair share of luxe accommodations to live it up somewhere else.
+In fact, that's probably why there's plenty of room at the tune's namesake destination—the Golden State has more than its fair share of luxe accommodations to live it up somewhere else.

 To prove our point, we've found the 10 best resorts in California that span the cliffs of Big Sur and the hills of San Francisco to the sprawl of Los Angeles and the beaches of San Diego.
 Thanks to the recommendations of sun-drenched travelers on TripAdvisor, Oyster, and Hotels.com, you can cruise the Pacific Coast Highway knowing that these options will welcome you with modern features and classic style.
 You can check out any time you'd like, but at least at these resorts, we know it'll be hard to leave.

 Fairmont Grand Del Mar

 Set on a sprawling property overlooking the rolling fairways of an exclusive golf course, the Fairmont Grand Del Mar in San Diego is near the city's famed beaches, although you may not spend too much time there.
 Thanks to six different restaurants, a Renaissance-inspired spa, and four pools, this resort is among the best-reviewed luxury hotels on TripAdvisor for the sheer number of amenities available to guests.

 Guest Approved: "The property is immaculately clean, set in peaceful grounds with swimming pools and a well-equipped gym—even here, the attention to detail is impressive, with each piece of cardio equipment having a bottle of water and towel already set out for the next user." — Jbro1979 on TripAdvisor